Adaptive Head Budgeting for Efficient Multi-Head Attention: Experiments

 \subsection{Qualitative Analysis}

-We conduct a qualitative analysis on DBpedia to better understand the behavior of the scaling factor $s$ and the head selection distribution $q$ across transformer blocks and semantic classes.
-DBpedia is particularly interesting as it exhibits relatively low $s_{mean}$ values across several classes.
+We conduct a qualitative analysis on SNLI to better understand the behavior of the scaling factor $s$ and the head selection distribution $q$ across transformer blocks and inference labels.
+SNLI is particularly interesting because natural language inference requires modeling semantic relationships between a premise and a hypothesis, often involving more complex reasoning than single-sentence classification tasks.
+This makes it a suitable benchmark for analyzing how BudgetFormer allocates computational resources across layers and inputs.

-\textbf{Variation of $s_{mean}$ across blocks and classes.} Figure~\ref{fig:smean_dbpedia} presents the average $s$ values across blocks and classes.
-We observe two key trends.
-First, $s_{mean}$ varies significantly across classes, indicating that the model adapts its scaling behavior depending on the semantic difficulty of the class.
-Classes that are intuitively easier tend to exhibit lower $s_{mean}$, while more abstract or ambiguous classes show higher values.
-Second, $s_{mean}$ consistently decreases from early to deeper blocks (Block 0 to Block 3).
-This suggests that earlier layers require stronger modulation (higher $s$), while deeper layers operate with more refined and stable representations, requiring less scaling.

-\textbf{Variability of $s$.} To assess whether $s$ is dynamically adapted or fixed, we analyze its standard deviation across samples.
-Figure~\ref{fig:std_dbpedia} shows that the standard deviation of $s$ varies across both blocks and classes.
-This indicates that $s$ is not a static parameter but adapts dynamically depending on the input instance.
-Higher variability is typically observed in intermediate layers and for more complex classes, suggesting that the model adjusts its scaling more aggressively when the classification task is harder or less certain.

-\textbf{Entropy of head selection.} We further analyze the entropy of the head selection distribution $q$ (Figure~\ref{fig:entropy_dbpedia}).
-The entropy measures how evenly attention is distributed across heads: \begin{itemize} \item \textbf{High entropy} indicates that multiple heads contribute similarly. \item \textbf{Low entropy} indicates that only a few heads dominate. \end{itemize} Our results show relatively low entropy across most classes, particularly in deeper layers.
-This suggests that the model tends to concentrate importance on a small subset of heads rather than distributing it uniformly.
-This behavior aligns with the low $s_{mean}$ observed earlier: when only a few heads are relevant, strong scaling is not required across all heads.

-\textbf{Attention visualization.} To better understand this phenomenon, we visualize attention maps for a representative example: \textit{"The Amazon rainforest is the largest tropical rainforest in the world."} Figure~\ref{fig:attention_dbpedia_example} shows attention patterns across blocks and heads, sorted by head importance $q$.
-We observe that: \begin{itemize} \item A small number of heads (with high $q$) capture most of the meaningful structure in the sentence. \item These heads focus on key tokens such as \textit{Amazon}, \textit{rainforest}, and \textit{largest}. \item Remaining heads exhibit diffuse or less informative attention patterns. \end{itemize} This supports the hypothesis that, for DBpedia, the task can often be solved using a limited number of highly specialized heads.
-Consequently, the model does not require strong global scaling, leading to lower $s_{mean}$ values.

-Overall, our qualitative analysis reveals that: (i) $s$ adapts both across layers and semantic classes, (ii) its variability reflects input-dependent modulation, (iii) head importance is highly concentrated (low entropy), and (iv) only a few heads are necessary to capture the relevant information for classification in DBpedia.
-These findings explain why DBpedia exhibits lower $s_{mean}$ compared to other datasets: the task often relies on sparse and specialized attention rather than distributed processing.